There are many uses of the tilde symbol. But, the most important thing is to use the tilde symbol over a letter.

 command does not change the style of the font. and this is the best practice in the case of language.

-However, there are some characters that are larger than the size of other characters, so it is best practice to use \widetilde
+However, some characters are larger than the size of other characters, so it is best practice to use \widetilde

 commands instead of \tilde